Multiplicity-free products of Schubert divisors: Notation and Preliminaries

+We keep all notation and assumptions we have set in the Introduction.
+Additionally, starting from Section \ref{sectionuniqsortnes}, we will always assume that the group $G$ has simply laced Dynkin diagram (i.e. group of type $A$, $D$, or $E$).
+We denote the root system (resp.\ the subset of positive, negative, simple roots) by $\Phi$ (resp.\ $\Phi^+$, $\Phi^-$, $\Pi=\{\alpha_1, \ldots, \alpha_r\}$).
+We enumerate the simple roots as in \cite{bou}.
+We will also often talk about the coordinates with respect to the basis of simple roots, so we denote the function computing the $i$th coordinate by $\alpha_i^*$.
+We denote the neutral element of $W$ by $1_W$.

-We denote the subset of positive roots by $\Phi^+$, and the set of simple roots by $\Pi$.
-We enumerate simple roots as in \cite{bou}.
-Denote the fundamental weight corresponding to a simple root $\alpha_i$ by $\varpi_i$. \kpar We choose the scalar multiplication on $\Phi$ so that the scalar square of each simple root is 2.
-The scalar product of two roots $\alpha$ and $\beta$ is denoted by $(\alpha,\beta)$.
-Note that with this choice of scalar multiplication, we can use a simple formula for reflection: usually, we write
+Denote the reflection corresponding to a (not necessarily simple) root $\alpha \in \Phi$ by $\sigma_{\alpha}$.
+(This means that a simple reflection is denoted by $\sigma_{\alpha_i}$, but we will use the notation $\sigma_i$ from the Introduction as well.)
+The (invariant) scalar product of two roots $\alpha$ and $\beta$ is denoted by $(\alpha,\beta)$.
+Whenever the Dynkin diagram is simply laced, all roots in $\Phi$ have equal lengths.
+In this case, let us choose the bilinear form on $\Phi$ so that the scalar square of each simple root is 2.
+Note that with this choice of the bilinear form, we can use a simple formula for reflection.
+Usually, we write